 Brock University has established institutional goals for the recruitment, promotion, and advancement of women, Indigenous peoples, persons with disabilities, and members of visible minorities based upon the target-setting tool used by the Tri-Agency Institutional Programs Secretariat.

 Brock University is required to report each December on progress in implementing the Brock University Equity, Diversity, and Inclusion Action Plan, including efforts made to meet or exceed the CRCP equity targets and university-wide initiatives to enhance equity and inclusion.

 Brock University’s CRCP Utilization Spreadsheet, generated by the Canada Research Chairs Program, outlines how many chair allocations Brock has, how many are filled and by which chair holders (with their term end and start dates), type of flex moves used and which allocations are available.

-Brock will be recruiting for the following positions:
+Brock is now recruiting for the following positions:

+- SSHRC Tier 2 Canada Research Chair in Indigenous Art Practice (Posting closes May 10, 2019)

 - NSERC Tier 2 Canada Research Chair in Bioinformatics/Computational Biology (Posting closes June 4, 2019)

-- SSHRC Tier 2 Canada Research Chair in Indigenous Art Practice.